Note: This museum is now closed. However, as we love unusual places and things, we’ll leave this up as a memory of what once existed.

 9) Does the Romanian Kitsch Museum have wifi?
 When I visited, they didn’t but this may have changed since then.
-It won’t hurt to check with the friendly museum staff if they have a public wi-fi available.
+It won’t hurt to check with the friendly museum staff if they have public Wi-Fi available.

 10) Is there a place to store our bags or hang our coats?
-No, there are not any lockers or coat check.
+No, there are not any lockers or coat checks.
 You should keep your belongings with you at all times.

 11) Is the museum good for kids?
-Yes, they obviously won’t understand a lot of things, but they’ll especially enjoy the Make Your Own Kitsch section.
+Yes, they obviously won’t understand many things, but they’ll especially enjoy the Make Your Own Kitsch section.